Digital Wellbeing for Generation Alpha: Balancing Life

 21st century’s digital natives are digital-savvy, social media-obsessed, and mobile-first generation.
 They are tech-optimized for speed, efficiency, and instant gratification.
 They want to be informed, connected and entertained.

-Furthermore, Generation Alpha’s digital habits have impacted their social media use and alpha’s learning experiences.
+Generation Alpha’s digital habits have impacted their social media use and alpha’s learning experiences.
 So, understanding generation alpha is the first step towards creating digital wellbeing plans that keep them safe online.

-Get notified of our next post via email by signing up with the form below.
-Consider subscribing to our Youtube channel.
+Get notified of our next post via email by signing up with the form below!
+Follow us on YouTube.